comp-physics/roseNNa/README.md

 3. **Preprocess the model**

     `fLibrary/` holds the library files that recreate the model and run inference on it.
-It contains a `Makefile` that first pre-processes the model.
-First, run `make preprocess args="path/to/model/structure path/to/weights/file"`.
-From the example above, the command would be `make preprocess args=lstm_gemm.onnx lstm_gemm_weights.onnx`.
+Run `python3 modelParserONNX.py -f path/to/model/structure -w path/to/weights/file` to reconstruct the model.

 4. **Compiling the library**